FemtoEmacs/Sumerian/README.md

 8. MU-NA-DU3 (𒈬𒈾𒆕) -- he built for NANNA.

 The meaning of the whole document is something like this: **"For the god Nanna, his Lord, Ur-Nammu, the King of Urim, built his temple.
 The king also built the city walls of Urim."**

+# Sentence structure
+A transitive verb describes an action that makes transition from a subject to an object.
+The subject is the